login

 Dpad-Left/Right: Target previous/next enemy

-Dpad-Up: Call target (hold Up to lock autotarget)
+Dpad-Up: Call target; hold to lock autotarget

-Dpad-Down: Take target (hold to dismount or get off a chair)
+Dpad-Down: Take target; hold to dismount or get off a chair

 A, X, B, Y, Start: 1,2,3,4,5